Mateo Alemán

 Aleman is sometimes used to refer to German.

 Mateo Alemán y del Nero (Seville, September 1547 – Mexico City, 1614) was a Spanish novelist and writer.

 Biography

 Alemán was born in Seville, Andalucía, where he graduated from the University in 1564.
 He later studied at Salamanca and Alcalá, and from 1571 to 1588 held a post in the treasury; in 1594 he was arrested on suspicion of malversation, but was speedily released.
 According to some authors, he was descended from Jews forcibly converted to Catholicism after 1492, and one of his forebears had been burned by the Inquisition for secretly continuing to practice Judaism.
-In 1599, he published the first part of Guzmán de Alfarache, a celebrated picaresque novel which passed through no less than sixteen editions in five years; a spurious sequel was issued in 1602, but the authentic continuation did not appear until 1604.
+In 1599, he published the first part of Guzmán de Alfarache, a celebrated picaresque novel which passed through sixteen editions in five years; a spurious sequel was issued in 1602, but the authentic continuation did not appear until 1604.